MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-customer-lifetime-value.md

     Another metric lets you review the overall performance of the model in terms of error in predicting future values.
 We use the overall Root Mean Squared Error (RMSE) metric to assess this error.
 RMSE is a standard way to measure the error of a model in predicting quantitative data.
 The AI model’s RMSE is compared to the RMSE of the baseline model and the relative difference is reported.

     The AI model prioritizes the accurate ranking of customers according to the value they bring to your business.
 So only the success rate of predicting high-value customers is used to derive the final model grade.
 The RMSE metric is sensitive to outliers.
-In scenarios where you have a very small percentage of customers with very high purchase values, the overall RMSE metric might not give the complete picture of the model performance.
+In scenarios where you have a small percentage of customers with extraordinarily high purchase values, the overall RMSE metric might not give the full picture of the model performance.

 - **Value of customers by percentile**: Using your definition of high-value customers, customers are grouped into low-value and high-value, based on their CLV predictions, and shown in a chart.
 By hovering over the bars in the histogram, you can see the number of customers in each group and the average CLV of that group.
 This data can help if you want to [create segments of customers](segments.md) based on their CLV predictions.

-- **Most influential factors**: A variety of factors is considered when creating your CLV prediction based on the input data provided to the AI model.
+- **Most influential factors**: Various factors are considered when creating your CLV prediction based on the input data provided to the AI model.
 Each of the factors has their importance calculated for the aggregated predictions a model creates.
 You can use these factors to help validate your prediction results.
 These factors also provide more insight about the most influential factors that contributed towards predicting CLV across all your customers.

-## Refresh a prediciton
+## Refresh a prediction

 Predictions automatically refresh on the same [schedule your data refreshes](system.md#schedule-tab) as configured in settings.
 You can refresh them manually too.